h2oai/wave/website/docs/tutorial-monitor.md

 ### Using a stats card

-The Q SDK ships with a variety of *stats cards*, which are cards that display values or graphics, or a combination of both (see [Gallery](examples) for more).
+The Wave SDK ships with a variety of *stats cards*, which are cards that display values or graphics, or a combination of both (see [Gallery](examples) for more).

 In this case, we use `small_series_stats_card()`, which displays a value and a time series visualization.